MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-system-settings-application.md

 1. Use the Windows Software Development Kit (SDK) to create a Windows Universal app.
 For more information on creating a Windows Universal app, see [Build UWP apps with Visual Studio](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/dn609832.aspx).
 This application will be a system settings application.
 If you're writing a settings app targeting Windows Phone, you can also create a Windows Phone Silverlight app.

-2. Declare the settings app capability and the SettingPageUri to describe the page that your application link is listed.
-Also add the AppActivationMode setting to point to the link.
-Do this in the application manifest:

 2. In the application manifest below:

     `xmlns:rescap=http://schemas.microsoft.com/appx/manifest/foundation/windows10/restrictedcapabilities`